 Scutellaria baicalensis (Chinese skullcap) is the preferred antiviral species by herbalist Stephen Buhner.
-He reports the roots act as a broad antiviral.
-The mechanism of actions are through inhibiting hem-agglutinin and neuraminidase, inhibiting viral replication, inhibiting viral fusion with cells, cytoprotective against viral-initiates cytokines, reduces the expression of the viral matrix protein gene, inhibiting viral release from infected cells, inhibiting viral cytokine cascades, and increases apoptosis of virus infected cells, and finally via direct virucidal actions [2 (Pg.
+He reports the roots are a broad antiviral.
+The mechanism of action is through hemagglutinin and neuraminidase inhibition — effectively putting a halt to viral replication.
+Additionally, the extract may prevent viral fusion with cells, offer cytoprotective against viral-initiates cytokines, reduces the expression of the viral matrix protein gene, inhibiting viral release from infected cells, inhibiting viral cytokine cascades, and increases apoptosis of virus infected cells, and finally via direct virucidal actions [2 (Pg.
 133)].

-Scutellaria baicalensis was also shown to have broad spectrum antiviral actions in other studies agains viruses such as influenza virus through an inhibitory action agains neuraminidase enzyme activity in the virus .
+Scutellaria baicalensis was also shown to have broad-spectrum antiviral actions in other studies against viruses such as influenza virus through an inhibitory effect against neuraminidase enzyme activity in the virus .
 It has also been shown effective against respiratory syncytial virus (RSV) ,

 Scutellaria baicalensis extracts have been found effective against: